Artist’s Conk Mushrooms

 - Be patient as the mushrooms might take a few months (4 to 6) to be ready for harvesting.
 Once harvested it’s best to dry them out or freeze-dry them so you can use them later for teas, tinctures, and soups.

 Artist’s conk mushrooms are best known for their medicinal rather than their culinary properties.
-The mushroom contains 400+ phytochemicals such as polysaccharides, trace minerals and antioxidant vitamins, many of which have been shown in some studies to help with the following health conditions:
+The mushroom contains 400+ phytochemicals such as polysaccharides, trace minerals and antioxidant vitamins; some studies suggest that many of these can help with the following health conditions:

 - Stomach pain and cramps